notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **Replace**: Replaces the currently-selected match.
 (If no match is currently selected, it behaves like **Find Next** and just highlights the next match in the specified direction)
     * On the **Replace** tab, there is an up-down arrow button **⇅** near the **Find what** and **Replace with** inputs which swaps the values of those two inputs, to make it easy to do the opposite replacement of the one that's active.
 Please note that not all [regular expression substitution escapes](#substitutions) will have the same meaning when swapped into the search expression.
 (The swap feature was added in v8.2.1.)
-* **Replace All**: With **☑ Wrap Around** ticked, it makes one pass through the active document, from the very top to the very bottom, and replaces all occurrences found.
-With **☐ Wrap Around** unticked, it searches from the caret to the end of the file (if **☐ Backward direction** is unticked) or from the beginning of the file to the caret (if **☑ Backward direction** is ticked) and replaces all occurrences found in that region.
+* **Replace All**: With **☑ Wrap Around** checked, it makes one pass through the active document, from the very top to the very bottom, and replaces all occurrences found.
+With **☐ Wrap Around** unchecked, it searches from the caret to the end of the file (if **☐ Backward direction** is unchecked) or from the beginning of the file to the caret (if **☑ Backward direction** is checked) and replaces all occurrences found in that region.
     * NOTE: for regular expressions, this will be equivalent to running the regular expression multiple times, which is _not_ the same as running with the `/g` global flag enabled that is available in the regular expression engines of some programming-languages.
     * To clarify the **Replace All** results, depending on the condition of the various settings: